haimkastner/unitsnet-js/generator-scripts/src/assets/README.t.md

 # unitsnet-js

-The unitsnet-js package is a better way to hold unit variables and/or easily convert to the destination unit, it supports more than 100 units types with almost all possibles units kinds, also it supports pretty-printing, comparing & arithmetics methods, all of it in a very easy to use and understand API.
+The unitsnet-js package provides an efficient way to store unit variables and perform easy conversions to different units when it required.

+It offers support for more than 100 unit types across various unit categories, including pretty-printing, comparison, and arithmetic methods.

+The API is designed to be user-friendly and straightforward to use.

-The library is based on the great [Units.NET](https://github.com/angularsen/UnitsNet) project, and used their [definitions sources](https://github.com/angularsen/UnitsNet/tree/master/Common/UnitDefinitions) to generate the JS/TS unit classes.
+The library is built on top of the [Units.NET](https://github.com/angularsen/UnitsNet) project and leverages their [definitions sources](https://github.com/angularsen/UnitsNet/tree/master/Common/UnitDefinitions) to generate the Python unit classes.

 [![Build & Test Status](https://github.com/haimkastner/unitsnet-js/workflows/unitsnet-js/badge.svg?branch=master)](https://github.com/haimkastner/unitsnet-js/actions)

+###### The unitsnet-js package does not require any external dependencies or packages to function.

+Package is available on MPM at https://www.npmjs.com/package/unitsnet-js

+> A similar package for Python is available in the PyPI registry at https://pypi.org/project/unitsnet-py/

 ## Install via NPM: